-In this subsection we recall definition and basic properties of the dual bar construction of an $A_\infty$-algebra.
-Our main references are~\cite{LuPalmieriWuZhang04,LuPalmieriWuZhang08,Lefevre03}.
-Notice that~\cite[Lemma 11.1, Theorem 11.2]{LuPalmieriWuZhang04} do not apply to our setting to obtain Theorem~\ref{t:koszul-double-dual} and the interpretation of the Koszul dual in the derived category, but their proofs can be adapted.
+In this subsection we recall the dual bar construction of an $A_\infty$-algebra and discuss Koszul duality for locally finite non-positive dg algebras.
+Our main references are~\cite{Keller06c,Lefevre03,LuPalmieriWuZhang04,LuPalmieriWuZhang08}.
+Our main aim is to establish Theorem~\ref{t:koszul-duality-for-non-positive-dg-alg}, which plays an essential role in the proof of Theorem~\ref{t:main-thm-2}.

+We start with the definition of $A_\infty$-algebras.
+Assume that $k$ is a field.
+Let $K$ be a direct product of finitely many copies of $k$ and consider it as a $k$-algebra via the diagonal embedding.